wavefrontHQ/docs/pages/doc/integrations_vrops.md

 This initial release of the VMware vRealize Operations Cloud integration has the following known issues and limitations:

-* For supermetrics, such as `Cost Drivers - Facilities (US $/Month)`, `Total Server Purchase Cost`, and so on, the metric names are not fetched and in the Tanzu Observability by Wavefront UI, these metrics are displayed with the super metric ID.
+* For supermetrics, such as `Cost Drivers - Facilities (US $/Month)`, `Total Server Purchase Cost`, and so on, the metric names are not fetched and in the Tanzu Observability UI, these metrics are displayed with the super metric ID.
 * The vRealize Operations Cloud metrics have a point tag, which represents the organization ID.
 This is the UUIF of the organization.
-Currently, Tanzu Observability by Wavefront collects the Organization ID as a point tag, instead of the Organization name.
+Currently, Tanzu Observability collects the Organization ID as a point tag, instead of the Organization name.
 * Along with the summary for a resource, in vRealize Operations Cloud there might be other properties.
-In Tanzu Observability by Wavefront, currently we do not collect such properties.
+In Tanzu Observability, currently we do not collect such properties.
 The vRealize Operations Cloud integration only collets properties under the summary section as point tags.
 * In this release, you will see all the vCenter Server instances that you have configured in vRealize Operations Cloud.
 To shortlist the vCenter Server instances you want to monitor, apply a filter by using the REST API.
   1. In your Wavefront cluster, click the gear icon on top right, and select **API Documentation**.
   2. Expand **Cloud Integration** and click the `GET /api/v2/cloudintegration` request.